boralyl/boralyl.github.io/_posts/2020-04-28-home-assistant-automation-inspiration.md

 The Unifi camera entity is added using the [unifiprotect custom component](https://github.com/briis/unifiprotect).
 When the motion sensor triggers a motion event, I set a 2 second timer since it tends to trigger before anyone is fully on the porch.
 This allows the snapshot image to be more useful.
-To get the snapshot I use the [`camera.snapshot`](https://www.home-assistant.io/integrations/camera#service-snapshot) service and specify the `filename` service data attirbute as a file in my local www directory (e.g. `filename: /config/www/snapshot.jpg`).
+To get the snapshot I use the [`camera.snapshot`](https://www.home-assistant.io/integrations/camera#service-snapshot) service and specify the `filename` service data attribute as a file in my local www directory (e.g. `filename: /config/www/snapshot.jpg`).
-This will get overwitten everytime there is a new motion event, but that's not a problem since it's only used once to send the notifcations to our phones and TV.
+This will get overwritten every time there is a new motion event, but that's not a problem since it's only used once to send the notifications to our phones and TV.
 Finally the notification is sent using the [`notify`](https://www.home-assistant.io/integrations/notify) integration in conjunction with the entity added by the [`mobile_app`](https://www.home-assistant.io/integrations/mobile_app) integration.